playfulprogramming/playfulprogramming/content/blog/preface/index.md

 ## What aren't we learning?

-Before taking a look at some specifics of what we'll be learning, **let's talk about what we won't be spending dedicated time learning in this book/course**:
+Before taking a look at some specifics of what we'll be learning, **let's talk about what we won't be spending dedicated time learning in this series**:

 - Standalone JavaScript APIs
 - CSS
-- Bundling tooling, such as Webpack, Babel, Vite, ESBuild, SWC, or similar.
 - Linting tooling, such as ESLint or Prettier.
 - IDE functionality, such as VSCode, WebStorm, or Sublime Text.
 - TypeScript - while Angular code samples will include a bit of it, we won't be diving into the specifics.